 PROBING: ASKING QUESTIONS: Purpose: to “guide” and “control” the flow of the presentation.
-Remember, if you are talking and the client is asking you questions, you are not in control.
-Gain control and direct the conversation.
+Remember, if you are doing all the talking and the client is not asking you questions, you are not in control.
+Gain control and direct the conversation but be interactive.

 The Closed Probe: Because not all clients will readily converse or reveal their needs, a different type of question must be asked when using the closed probe.
 This is a question that limits the client’s response to yes, no, or other.
 Closed probes are best used in a series or in conjunction with open-probe questions.

 • Are you interested in saving money on all of your household purchases?
 Have you ever heard of the Shopping Annuity®?

 • Do you take food supplements or vitamins?
 Have you recently seen the new information on the benefits of supplementation?
 Would you like to review them?

 • Are you looking for ways to increase or diversify your income?
 What have you considered to